 Trajectory (ecological) a pathway of development over time, which can be defined and monitored using sequential measurements of biotic and abiotic ecological parameters.

 Transform shift to a different ecosystem.
 In this Standard, specifically referring to an agro-ecosystem or urban ecosystem.

-Translocation the movement of organisms to a different part of the landscape or aquatic environment.
+Translocation the movement of organisms from one part of the landscape or aquatic environment to another

 Treatment interventions or actions undertaken to achieve restoration, such as substrate amendment, exotics control, habitat conditioning, reintroductions.

-Trophic levels levels in food webs (e.g., producers, herbivores, predators, and decomposers).
+Trophic levels of faunal food webs (e.g. producers, herbivores, predators, and decomposers).